 - Possess a 2.5 or higher GPA are viable candidates for admission

 - The equivalent of high school Geometry and Algebra 2 with grades of C or better

 Please review our Articulation Agreement page for a list of transferable courses and agreements made with local community colleges.
 Credit is not given for courses in which grades of D+ or below are received, although the grades are calculated into the grade point average.
 A maximum of 19 lower division course credits are transferable to Saint Mary's (approximately 64 semester units or 95 quarter units).

 Transfer applicants are required to submit the following:

-- A completed Common Application with an Essay - Personal Statement, Saint Mary's specific questions, and Writing Supplement.
+- A completed Common Application with an Essay - Personal Statement, Saint Mary's specific questions, and two additional short essays.
 All of these are found and submitted online at www.commonapp.org.